 When booting up for the first time, have your computer monitor connected to the motherboard.
 The connection should be either to the motherboard’s Graphics output or essentially to GPU.

 Next, plug the PSU into the wall socket before you connect the Ethernet cable.
 You should then boot up the computer and go to BIOS.
 Getting into BIOS is usually automatic, but if it doesn’t seem to be getting you there, press the DEL button whiles the PC boots.

-Settings -> Power management and set your rig to automatically reboot in case of power outage.
+Go to Settings then Power Management and set your rig to automatically reboot in case of power outage.